Codepath-Capstone/AppTrackr/README.md

 - [x] User can login and stay logged in among restarts
 - [x] User can see a stream of trending apps and can add it to their subscribed list
 - [ ] User can add a new subscribed app that they want to track
-- [ ] User can set a budget per month
+- [x] User can set a budget per month
-- [ ] User can see all subscribed apps in the display
+- [ ] User can see all subscribed apps in the profile view display
+- [ ] User can see budget per month in the profile view
 - [x] User can see the detail/description for each app they subscribed to (when they click on the subscribed app)

 **Optional Nice-to-have Stories**